OAuth2

 kanidm system oauth2 create-public mywebapp "My Web App" https://webapp.example.com

-To allow localhost redirection
+First allow localhost redirects:

 kanidm system oauth2 enable-localhost-redirects <name>